gathering/tgmanage/bootstrap/README.md

   * bootstrap/make-reverse4-files.pl
     * Creates reverse-zones for IPv4
   * bootstrap/make-dhcpd.pl
+    * Sets up the base setup for DHCP4
+  * bootstrap/make-dhcpd6.pl
-    * Sets up the base setup for DHCP
+    * Sets up the base setup for DHCP6

 3++: Update during the party using update-baseservice.sh from bootstrap
 ------------------------------------------------------------------